luiscastilho/dungeoneering/docs/index.md

 ### Linux

-To run dungeoneering on Linux, you will need to install Gstreamer v0.10.
-It's an older version of Gstreamer so it might be difficult to find the right packages to install.
+To run dungeoneering on Linux, you will need to install GStreamer v0.10.
+It's an older version of GStreamer so it might be difficult to find the right packages to install.
 If you are using Ubuntu 18.04 or 20.04, [this script](releases/ubuntu_install_prereqs.sh) should install everything you need.
 If you are using another Linux distribution, create an issue please and I will try to help.